 <behavior> element, and pass those values to a 3rd party library.

-For simplicity, I’m hard-coding options to show the toast at the top of the screen, fading out after 2 seconds.
+For simplicity, we’re hard-coding options to show the message at the top of the screen, fading out after 2 seconds.

 react-native-root-toast exposes many options for positioning, timing of animations, colors, and more.